You are currently viewing 10 Simple SEO Tips for Your Photography Blog

 I know, words like ‘formula’ are freaky, but stay with me.

-First, you’ll want to find a free (or paid, heck, I don’t know what your budget is) keyword research tool, such as Google Keyword planner or Wordtracker.
+First, you’ll want to find a keyword research tool, such as Google Keyword planner or Wordtracker.
 These will allow you to type in a given keyword and get an approximation of how popular it is as a search term.

 Once you have that number, type your given keyword in quotation marks into your chosen search engine and see how many results come up.
 (This is usually listed as a number with “results” behind it.)
 That’s how many pages the search engine found for your specific keyword.